fastsitephp/fastsitephp/website/app_data/docs/en/install-php-on-mac.md

 <div class="quick-tip">
     <h3>Quick Tip</h3>
-    <p>Because PHP is already installed you can use the <a href="https://www.php.net/manual/en/features.commandline.webserver.php" target="_blank">PHP Built-in Web Server</a> for local development and then there is no need for a complex Apache setup.
+    <p>Because PHP is already installed you can use the <a href="https://www.php.net/manual/en/features.commandline.webserver.php" target="_blank" rel="noopener">PHP Built-in Web Server</a> for local development and then there is no need for a complex Apache setup.
 For info on how to do this see <a href="edit-with-vs-code">Use Visual Studio Code for PHP Development</a> or <a href="edit-with-atom">Use GitHub Atom Editor for PHP Development</a>.</p>
 </div>

 ### Recommended Apache, PHP, and MySQL Install Resources for macOS